ruby/www.ruby-lang.org/en/community/mailing-lists/ruby-talk-guidelines/index.md

 {: .summary}

-1. ALWAYS be friendly, considerate, tactful, and tasteful.
+1. **Always** be friendly, considerate, tactful, and tasteful.
 We want to keep this list hospitable to the growing ranks of newbies, very young people, and their teachers, as well as cater to fire breathing wizards. :-)